 Lastly, complete PlayPosit Quiz Videos corresponding to each module (auto-graded in D2L gradebook).
 Two "clicker type questions" are included in each Quiz Video with 3 attempts allowed.
-The PlayPosit questions add up to a total a total of 100 points maximum.
-The graded PlayPosit "RLM Quiz" Videos close after each midterm; the ungraded "Miesfeld" Videos and PPT decks do not close.
+The PlayPosit questions add up to a total of 100 points maximum.